bondeje/peggy/README.md

 1. config options - These are `<key>` = `<value>` pairs that configuration attributes of the generated parser.
 The supported key list is limited to 2:
     - import - specify external modules (headers that you wrote) to import into the generated parser.
 If you customize transforms functions for productions, point this to the headers that declare those functions.
 This can be specified multiple times per grammar
     - export - specify the parser output name and entry point for AST generation.
 This can only be specified once within a grammar file.
 If not specified, the default will be the name of the grammar file with the outermost extension removed.
 Whatever the export name, a production with a corresponding name must be defined in the grammar.
-      - Ex. `import = csvparser export = csv` This will cause <b>peggy</b> to generate `csv.h` and `csv.c`. `csv.c` will have `#include "csvparser.h"` for inclusion of external customization code.
+      - Ex. `import = csvparser export = csv` This will cause <b>peg4c</b> to generate `csv.h` and `csv.c`. `csv.c` will have `#include "csvparser.h"` for inclusion of external customization code.
 A production `csv: <some definition>` must exist in the grammar file as an entry point
 2. productions - These are grammar productions that mostly follow common EBNF syntax.
 Only 1 production is required and its name must either be set by the grammar file name or the `export` config option.
 The syntax of the productions and grammar operators have two main differences with EBNF:
     - instead of whitespace separated terminals and nonterminals for the sequence operation, I use a comma `,`.
 I find that whitespace too often creates unnecessary ambiguities in parsing that require annoying, special handling.
     - productions are annotated with attributes by a comma-separated list enclosed in parentheses. e.g. `A(a): 'key', ':', B` indicates a production named `A` annotated with an attribute (in this case a build action `a`) that is defined as a sequence of the string literal `key` followed by string literal `:` followed by the production `B`.

     <b>WARNING</b> if the production is referenced at all on the tokenizer ([export name]_token production), the build action must not use Token.length.
 The value is invalid within the tokenizer.
 A more appropriate API will be built.
 3. Special productions - These are identical to productions but with restrictions on attributes and specifically defined behavior and rules.
 None of these may have actions.
     - punctuator - optional - This is a production that must be defined as a choice rule of string literals.
 For each string literal a separate rule will be made for the tokenizer/parser to use.
-The enums corresponding to the punctuation will be generated based on a predefined table `PUNCTUATION_LOOKUP` in `peggyparser.c` or with a generated named with format: `PUNC` + `_`-separated list of conversions to int of the punctuator characters.
+The enums corresponding to the punctuation will be generated based on a predefined table `PUNCTUATION_LOOKUP` in `peg4cparser.c` or with a generated named with format: `PUNC` + `_`-separated list of conversions to int of the punctuator characters.
     - keyword - optional - This is similar to the punctuator production but string literals must be valid identifiers and the generated name will be of the format "[capitalized keyword]_KW".
 E.x. `'unsigned'` becomes `UNSIGNED_KW`.
     - token - required - This is a special production that defines how tokens are generated.
 No attributes can be applied and can only comprise ChoiceRule and LiteralRule subrule types.

 #### A note on whitespace

 A common production used in tokenization is `whitespace`, which is generally ignored.
-This is not the behavior of <b>peggy</b>, which does not have any special productions for whitespace.
+This is not the behavior of <b>peg4c</b>, which does not have any special productions for whitespace.
 Instead, there is a built-in action `skip_token` that can be used on any productions used in the `token` production to tell the parser to skip over that part of the string entirely.
-Example usage, which excludes all ASCII whitespace and C/C++ style comments (this is used by <b>peggy</b>)
+Example usage, which excludes all ASCII whitespace and C/C++ style comments (this is used by <b>peg4c</b>)

 ```
 whitespace(skip_token):